WELCOME TO GOLDTHWAIT RESERVATION

 The Goldthwait Reservation is a private, non-profit land trust created in 1947 by Dr. Joel Goldthwait to preserve and maintain the natural setting of approximately 12 acres of coastal property, comprised of Goldthwait Beach, the surrounding land area, and the salt marsh.
 Though urged to sell this land as parcels for development, Dr. Goldthwait took action to preserve this private property in the public trust for the recreation and enjoyment of all the townspeople of Marblehead.

-Salt Marsh and Shore
+Drone Footage of the Salt Marsh and Shore

 For a bird’s eye view of the Goldthwait Reservation, see this beautiful drone footage provided by Timothy Curé.

 The critically endangered North Atlantic Right Whales have been spotted off Goldthwait Beach in past years.
 These whales congregate in large numbers in Cape Cod Bay and surrounding waters (like Marblehead) from February through May to feed on dense concentrations of zooplankton.
 Unfortunately, the North Atlantic Right Whale is one of the world’s most endangered large whale species, with a current population estimate of fewer than 350 individuals.
 Threats to their survival include entanglement in fishing gear, vessel strikes, ocean noise, and impacts from climate change.
 See the National Oceanic and Atmospheric Administration’s North Atlantic Right Whale page to find out more about their plight and what you can do to help.